 It is important to keep in mind that just as Congressional Fellows are competing for placements, offices are competing for Fellows.
 Below are tips to assist in promoting your office/committee as a highly desirable fellowship placement, and advice for an effective interview and offer.

 Thoroughly complete the “Fellowship Position Description” form.
 Information on your office/committee will be distributed to the incoming Fellows prior to the placement process.
 Demonstrating advance thought about issues and projects that Fellows might work on communicates sincere interest and a well-prepared office.

 Attend, or designate a member of your staff to attend, the Congressional Fellowships reception (always held the evening before the placement process officially launches).
 Showing interest in meeting Fellows from the start leaves a positive impression.
 Many offices use the reception as a pre-screening opportunity to decide who to interview.
 Also, many offices follow-up immediately to arrange interviews and get a head start.

-Ensure understanding of the AAAS Fellowships and their purpose, and keep this in mind when planning the role of a Fellow in your office.
+Ensure understanding of the Congressional Fellowships and their purpose, and keep this in mind when planning the role of a Fellow in your office.

 Be prepared.
-Review the Fellow’s resume and bio and any notes from the reception before meeting.
+Review the Fellow’s resume and bio and any notes from the reception before the meeting.

 Tailor questions to the Fellow’s background and experience and how it might contribute to the issues your office is working on and state/district your office represents.